How to Install a Soap Dish on a Tile Wall

 Your shower demands a beautiful, functional, and above all, permanent, soap dish.
 If you have ever tried to make do with a soap dish on the floor of the shower that fills with water or a suction cup dish that keeps falling off, you may be dreaming of a dependable soap dish adhered to the wall.

-A soap dish applied to your shower or bath walls will improve the look of your bathroom.
+A soap dish applied to your shower or bath wall improves the look of your bathroom.
 These functional accents give your bathing area a feeling of permanence, and they leave you more room on wire racks for shampoo and other bottles.
 The best part of all: no drilling or stud-finding is required.
 Because they are relatively light-weight, soap dishes are applied to tile with a two-part epoxy adhesive, such as Gorilla Epoxy, which is ideal for a small project of this size.

 A 2-part epoxy can be difficult to work with.
 It has a short working time, strong odor, and it is difficult to undo if you make a mistake.
 However, a 2-part epoxy has multiple advantages:

 - It gives you an extremely strong bond in the range of 3,300 pounds per square inch.